Banuba/agora-plugin-filters-android/README.md

 # Getting Started

+0. Make sure that you have Android **NDK** installed!
+Project contains C++ sources, so this is required!
+Recommended NDK versions is 21.1.6352462
 1. Get the latest Banuba SDK archive, [Banuba trial client token](https://www.banuba.com/facear-sdk/face-filters).
 To receive full commercial license from Banuba - please fill in our form on [form on banuba.com](https://www.banuba.com/face-filters-sdk) website, or contact us via [info@banuba.com](mailto:info@banuba.com).
 2. Copy `.aar` file from the Banuba SDK archive into `libs` dir: